Surfer12/OnlineFoodScratch/resources/ClassDiagram.md

 - The program utilizes object-oriented principles with encapsulated classes representing system entities.

+- Inheritance creates hierarchies - `Customer` and `Driver` inherit from a base class `User` to share common attributes like `id` and `name`.

-Inheritance creates hierarchies, such as `Order` from `Customer` and `Rating` from `Driver`.
+- `Order` from `Customer` and `Rating` from `Driver`.

 - Lists in the `DataStore` manage `Customer`, `Driver`, `Order`, `Rating`, and `MenuItem` objects for efficient data operations.

-Service classes like `OrderService`, `DeliveryService`, and `RatingService` handle business logic.
+- Service classes like `OrderService`, `DeliveryService`, and `RatingService` handle business logic.

-- Class Diagram
+## Class Diagram

 The class diagram represents the entities in the system and their relationships.
 The diagram shows the classes `Customer`, `Driver`, `MenuItem`, `Order`, `Rating`, `OrderService`, `DeliveryService`, `RatingService`, and `DataStore`, along with their attributes and methods.
 The relationships between the classes are depicted using arrows to show how the entities are related to each other.

 ```mermaid